Gardnerville Domestic Violence Defense Lawyer

 If you are facing a domestic violence charge, we strongly urge you to get in touch with our Gardnerville domestic violence defense attorney at the Law Office of Ronald F. Cauley, Inc. Ron Cauley has close to four decades of criminal defense experience, is deeply familiar with the local courts and court personnel, and is known for his strong stance in protecting the rights of the accused.

 Arrested on a domestic violence charge?
-Call our offices at (775) 273-6111 to schedule a free initial consultation about your case.
+Call our offices at (775) 273-6111 to schedule a confidential consultation about your case.

 What Is Considered Domestic Violence in Nevada?

 According to Nevada state law, domestic violence consists of any type of aggressive act against a household member or other intimate partner.